smith11235/deep_import/README.md

 exacerbated when performing bulk data loading operations.

 In general ORM's are great for small transactions touching a few records at a time.
-Typically as a result of a Users action (ex: a form submission).
+Typically as a result of a users action (ex: a form submission).

 When performing data loading (bulk inserts: feed ingestion, web scraping, ETL), ActiveRecord slows down as each model is loaded individually,